theSoberSobber/Bundl/TECHNICAL_DOCUMENTATION.md

 - **Robust**: Comprehensive error handling

 ### 🎯 **Business Benefits**
-- **Hyper-Local**: 153m precision for relevant notifications
+- **Hyper-Local**: 153m precision for relevant group order notifications
 - **High Performance**: Handles millions of users
-- **Cost-Effective**: Minimal server load
+- **Cost-Effective**: Minimal server load with efficient spatial indexing
-- **User-Friendly**: Transparent background operation
+- **User-Friendly**: Transparent background operation, users just get nearby deals

 ### 🚀 **Ready for Production**
 The system is mathematically sound, performance-optimized, and handles real-world edge cases.
-The 200m precision targeting provides the perfect balance of relevance and efficiency for a delivery platform.
+The 200m precision targeting provides the perfect balance of relevance and efficiency for a group buying platform.

+**Server Integration Note**: The client only handles geohash calculation and FCM topic subscription.
+All notification content (titles, descriptions, order details) should be managed entirely by the server when publishing to `geohash_XXXXX` topics.

 ---